SENSUIKAN!

 18 April 1942: The First Bombing of Japan:

-Vice Admiral Halsey's Task Force 16 USS HORNET (CV-8), cruisers, destroyers and an oiler accompanied by the ENTERPRISE (CV-6), cruisers, destroyers and another oiler approach to within 668 nautical miles of Japan.
+Vice Admiral Halsey's Task Force 16 USS HORNET (CV-8), cruisers, destroyers and an oiler accompanied by ENTERPRISE (CV-6), cruisers, destroyers and another oiler approach to within 668 nautical miles of Japan.
 Led by Lt Col (later Gen/Medal of Honor) James H. Doolittle, 16 Army North American B-25 "Mitchell" twin-engine bombers of the 17th Bomb Group take off from Captain (later Admiral) Marc A. Mitscher's carrier HORNET and strike targets in Tokyo, Yokohama, Osaka, Nagoya and Kobe.

-11 May 1942:
+16 May 1942:

 24 May 1942:

-The I-26 reconnoiters Kodiak Island, Alaska.
+I-26 reconnoiters Kodiak Island, Alaska.

 26 May 1942:

-The I-26 reconnoiters Chirikof and Sitkanak Islands.
+I-26 reconnoiters Chirikof and Sitkanak Islands.

 27 May 1942: Operation "AL" - The Invasion of the Western Aleutian Islands:

-Patrols off Seattle, Washington.
+Arrives in the area off Seattle, Washington.

 5 June 1942: Operation "AL"- The Invasion of the Western Aleutians:

-Twenty ships of the Vice Admiral Hosogaya Boshiro's (former CO of MUTSU) Fifth Fleet, including the light cruisers KISO and the TAMA, three destroyers, three corvettes, three minesweepers and four transports land Rear Admiral (later Vice Admiral) Omori Sentaro's Occupation Force on Attu, Aleutians without opposition.
+Twenty ships of the Vice Admiral Hosogaya Boshiro's (former CO of MUTSU) Fifth Fleet, including light cruisers KISO and TAMA, three destroyers, three corvettes, three minesweepers and four transports land Rear Admiral (later Vice Admiral) Omori Sentaro's Occupation Force on Attu, Aleutians without opposition.

 7 June 1942: